drjekyllthemes/themes/QUICKREF.md

       --config CONFIG_FILE[,CONFIG_FILE2,...]
 Custom configuration file
-      --future       Publishes posts with a future date --limit_posts MAX_POSTS  Limits the number of posts to parse and publish -w, --[no-]watch   Watch for changes and rebuild --force_polling  Force watch to use polling
+      --future       Publishes posts with a future date --limit_posts MAX_POSTS  Limits the number of posts to parse and publish --lsi          Use LSI for improved related posts -D, --drafts       Render posts in the _drafts folder --unpublished  Render posts that were marked as unpublished

-      --lsi          Use LSI for improved related posts -D, --drafts       Render posts in the _drafts folder --unpublished  Render posts that were marked as unpublished -q, --quiet        Silence output.
+  -q, --quiet        Silence output.
   -V, --verbose      Print verbose output.
 ```